genequatro/HabiTrack/README.md

 - Tracking the wildlife that can be found around us can be beneficial to us since extinction is increasing rapidly and is a major problem.
 By tracking where these wildlife can be found, we can locate and find them to protect these creatures from poachers and possible captures of wildlife.

+## Instructions for Running the Program

+## I. Download all of the files and extract them.

+## II.
+When The files are downloaded, open up the HabiTrack.py and run it.